coryshain/cdr/docs/source/formula.rst

 However, keep in mind that for CDRBayes, prior variances are necessarily on the unconstrained space and get squashed by the constraint function, so choosing initializations that are very close to constraint boundaries can indirectly tighten the prior.
 For example, choosing an initialization :math:`\alpha = 0.001` for the Gamma distribution will result in a much tighter prior around small values of :math:`\alpha`.

-Initializations for irrelevant parameters in ill-specified formulae will be ignored and the defaults for the parameters will be used instead.
+Initializations for irrelevant parameters in ill-specified formulas will be ignored and the defaults for the parameters will be used instead.
 For example, if the model receives the IRF specification ``Normal(alpha=1, beta=1)``, it will initialize a Normal IRF at :math:`\mu=0`, :math:`\sigma=1` (the defaults for this kernel), since :math:`\alpha` and :math:`\beta` are not recognized parameter names for the Normal distribution.
 Therefore, make sure to match the parameter names above when specifying parameter defaults.
 The correctness of initializations can be checked in the Tensorboard logs.